If you’re reading this, chances are you’ve felt the whisper of curiosity.

 - “What if I cry, freeze, or feel overwhelmed?”

-- You are always in full choice.
+Here’s the truth: You are always in full choice.
 You will never be pressured to do anything you’re uncomfortable with.
+All practices are guided and trauma-aware, with deep respect for your boundaries.
+Yes, you may cry — and you’ll be lovingly held in that too.

 So, What Actually Happens at a Tantra Retreat?